cambridge-cares/TheWorldAvatar/web/docs/README.md

 **Relative URLs**:
 URLs that are written relative to the root of the site (i.e. `./images/image.png`).
 If your content is served from the root of your container (i.e. from `container-ip:3000` rather than `container-ip:3000/content`), which is recommended, then these URLs should resolve as they're routed through the redirect.
 As an example, the image URL listed and the redirect should above would resolve to `https://theworldavatar.io/demos/my-new-service/images/image.png`, which should find your image correctly.

+As an extra note, it is worth testing if your URLs require an ending slash (`/`) character to function.
+URLs with trailing slashes are not equivalent to those without, and depending on your service's NGINX configuration, may not return the same content.

 ### Testing your URLs

 Within the `url-testing` directory, there's a small example NGINX service configured to run as a Docker container that will simulate the TWA reverse proxy so that you can access your new service container through a redirect and test these URLs.